Shivter14/SysShivt-tools/README.md

   bp1           Opens up .bp1 files with a class-like system. ssp           SysShivt tools package installer.
 ```
-# Why are all the versions in zip files?
-That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them to this day.

 # How do I install SysShivt tools?
 With the help of this archived file:
 ```